-The current public health crisis has changed how we live and work.
-With the advent of social distancing, shelter-in-place policies, and telecommuting for those who can do so, we can only guess how long its impact will last.
-What is clear, however, is the enormity of this crisis, especially for healthcare workers and essential employees.
+The current public health crisis has changed the way we live and work.
+With the advent of social distancing, shelter-in-place policies, and telecommuting for those who can do so, life looks a little different these days.

 The race to develop effective treatments and vaccines